 \subsubsection{Secondary Structure}

 Secondary structure (SS) is included in DIPS-Plus as a categorical variable that describes the type of local, three-dimensional structural segment in which a residue can be found.
 This feature has been shown to correlate with the presence or absence of protein-protein interfaces \cite{taechalertpaisarn2019correlations}.
-As such, we hypothesize adding it to protein interface prediction models could prove beneficial to model performance.
+In addition, the secondary structures of residues have been found to be informative of the physical interactions between main-chain and side-chain groups \cite{chakrabarti1998main}.
+This is one of the primary motivations for including them as a residue feature in DIPS-Plus.
+As such, we hypothesize adding secondary structure as a feature for interface prediction models could prove beneficial to model performance as it would allow them to more readily discover interactions between structures' main-chain and side-chain groups.
 We generate each residue's SS value using version 3.0.0 of the Database of Secondary Structure Assignments for Proteins (DSSP) \cite{touw2015series}, a well-known and frequently-used software package in the bioinformatics community.
 In particular, we use version 1.78 of BioPython \cite{cock2009biopython} to call DSSP and have it retrieve for us DSSP's results for each residue.
-Each residue is assigned one of eight possible SS values, 'H', 'B', 'E', 'G', 'I', 'T', 'S', or '-'.
-The symbol '-' signifies the default value for unknown or missing SS values.
+Each residue is assigned one of eight possible SS values, 'H', 'B', 'E', 'G', 'I', 'T', 'S', or '-', with the symbol '-' signifying the default value for unknown or missing SS values.
 Since this categorical feature is naturally one-hot encoded, it does not need to be normalized numerically.